 Pursuant to N.J.S.A.
 27:5-F-18 et seq., DHTS is responsible for developing and implementing, on behalf of the Governor, the New Jersey Highway Safety Program.
-The mission of DHTS is to develop a comprehensive plan to reduce traffic crashes and the resulting deaths, injuries and property damage on New Jersey's roadways.
+The mission of DHTS is the safe passage of all roadway users in New Jersey as we move towards zero fatalities.
+To achieve our mission, the DHTS promotes statewide traffic safety programs through education, engineering and enforcement activities.
 DHTS administers and coordinates funding for state and local projects.